markjnkim/es_mod/01-html/content/step-2-header-footer.md

 So we covered A LOT in this section.
 There's no "soft" way to be introduced to some of these concepts, CSS in particular, so it required us to get our hands dirty.
 To recap what we did:

-- We built two major components that typically go on every web page.
+- We built two major components that typically go on every webpage.
 By doing them one-by-one, we were able to learn about new HTML tags and structure without getting overwhelmed.
 This is a good workflow to practice, especially as beginners.

 - We introduced quite a few new HTML tags that we will be using not only a lot throughout the rest of this project, but throughout the rest of our careers.